kontext21/context/README.md

 5. **Capturing Recording** - cross-platform recording the user's screen, audio, etc
 6. **Avoiding lock-in** - avoid lock-in and stay flexible

+# Stages
+1. **Capture** - Ingest raw data from the source
+2. **Pre-Process** - Clean, enrich, transform the data
+3. **Contextualize** - Add meaning to the data.
+Merge different sources, do enrichment like entity recognition & aggregation.
+4. **Act** - Use the data to take action, optionally store it for later.

 # Interesting Links

 ## (Computer Screen) Vision Models